-1. The Print Room (formerly the Coronet Cinema)
+The Print Room (Formerly Coronet Cinema)

-The Coronet opened in 1898 as a theater and was such a well-respected venue that it was where King Edward VII saw a performance and Sir John Gielgud watched his first Shakespeare play.
-It served as a cinema for the local community for years and was transformed back to a theater in 2010.Continue to 2 of 9 below.
+The Coronet opened as a theater in 1898 and was such a well-respected venue that it was where King Edward VII saw a performance and Sir John Gielgud watched his first Shakespeare play.
+It served as a cinema for the local community for years and was transformed back to a theater in 2010.

-Rosmead Gardens is part of the Ladbroke Estate, which includes other nearby private gardens: Arundel Gardens and St. John's Gardens.
-Despite looking like a small park, these private gardens are owned and maintained by the local residents who, therefore, are the only people who have a key to gain access.Continue to 3 of 9 below.
+Rosmead Gardens is part of the Ladbroke Estate, which includes other nearby private gardens: Arundel Gardens and St. John's.
+Despite looking like a small park, these private gardens are owned and maintained by the local residents, who are the only people with keys for access.

 Portobello Road Market